Tag Archive for: Reading

 Online Reading – Medicine

 In addition to the resources mentioned above, some websites offer PDFs and e-books related to your field of study.
-One such site is “Livres pour tous,” which has a section Medicine and Health section with documents that are accessible to everyone and free of charge.
+One such site is “Livres pour tous,” which has a section Medicine and Health section with documents that are free and accessible to everyone.

-The same applies to the “Univers médecine” website, which offers books on medicine tailored to different skill levels.
+The same is true of the “Univers médecine” website, which offers books on medicine tailored to different skill levels.

 Major corporations and publishers